Johnny Mølby

-Johnny Mølby (born 4 February 1969) is a Danish football manager and former professional footballer.
-He is currently the assistant coach of AGF.
+Johnny Mølby (born 4 February 1969) is a Danish professional football manager and former player and current assistant coach of Egyptian club Al Ahly SC.

 He played 16 matches for the Denmark national football team, and was a part of the team which won the Euro 1992, even though he did not play a single match at the tournament.
 He is a cousin of former Liverpool F.C. player Jan Mølby.

 Through his career he represented a number of clubs, including Danish teams Vejle BK, Aalborg BK and AGF Aarhus, FC Nantes in France and Borussia Mönchengladbach in Germany.
 Following his retirement, Mølby became manager of Kolding FC after he had completed the Danish FA's Elite Coach education and obtained a DBU and UEFA A-License.

 He was named the Danish U21-talent of the year in 1987.